DataDog/hiring-engineers/answers.md

 	  "id": 810959

-After I deciphered the json i used curl, via a shell script, to post the json for a new Timeboard.
+After I deciphered the json I used curl, via a shell script, to post the json for a new Timeboard.

 ### Monitoring Data